The official blog of the Lung Institute.

 What can you do to improve your quality of life?

 While lung damage caused by COPD is irreversible and COPD is progressive, there are treatments available to help you.
 Your doctor may prescribe medications, inhalers, oxygen therapy or pulmonary rehabilitation to manage your COPD symptoms.
-Alternative treatments such as stem cell therapy have also helped many people regain their quality of life.
+Alternative treatments such as cellular therapy have also helped many people regain their quality of life.
 In fact, some people have even been able to reduce their oxygen therapy use after treatment, and many people find their daily activities easier to perform.
-If you or a loved one has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like to learn more about stem cell treatment, contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like to learn more about cellular therapy, contact us at (800) 729-3065.